Access to the Museum site and the airfield area is restricted, but the "Communal" side of the base is generally accessible to all.

 Once in the Kettering area - depending on your mode of travel - you will want to get to the airfield.
 Here is a link to a map showing the route: Market Square, Kettering, to the monument in Grafton Underwood⇗.
 With a car, or a friend/guide with one, reaching and touring the airfield is easy.
 Otherwise, you may need to contact a local taxi or tour firm that will accommodate you.

-Naturally, Matt, Neill, or Kevin will want to show you the monument and the stained glass window in St. James the Apostle Church.
-He will also show you the "domestic" area and the airfield area proper, providing it is safe to do so - farming activity and hunting have priority over visitors at times.
+Naturally, Team members will want to show you the monument and the stained glass window in St. James the Apostle Church.
+They will also show you the "Communal" area and the airfield area proper, providing it is safe to do so - farming activity and hunting have priority over visitors at all times.
 Don't forget to stroll thru town and note the thatched roofs, the canal, the telephone box - lots to see!

 And, while you are in the area, and if you have time, consider visiting Molesworth Airfield, AAF Station 103, home of the 303rd BG and 41st Combat Wing HQ, Kimbolton Airfield, AAF Station 117, home of the 379th BG, now an industrial estate, and Harrington Airfield, AAF Station 179, home of the Carpetbaggers (clandestine operations), with a nice museum.